vbem/lilei.tech/resumes/en_US/index.md

 ## Summary

 - 10 years' experience on cloud computing, DevOps, software develepment and team management, worked for top companies of Internet, e-commerce, new-media and retails.
-- Deep understanding on enterprise digital-transformation, with solid experience on Cloud, DevOps, Kubernetes landing in traditional enterprise from scratch.
+- Deep understanding of enterprise digital-transformation, with solid experience on Cloud, DevOps, Kubernetes landing in traditional enterprise from scratch.
-- Being proficient in cloud computing, DevOps, Kubernetes architecture design and hands-on operations, as well as back-end development and team management practical experiences.
+- Being proficient in cloud computing, DevOps, Kubernetes architecture design and hands-on operations, as well as back-end development and team management.
 - Cloud:
   - Deep understanding on enterprise digital-transformation unto clouds, with best practices and cost efficiency.
+As well as solid experiences on multi-cloud strategy, cloud governance and cooperation with cloud providers.
   - Deep understanding on AWS Cloud, certified as [AWS Certified Solutions Architect (Professional)](/resumes/resources/AWS-Certified-Solutions-Architect-Professional-certificate-lilei.pdf), [AWS Certified Solutions Architect (Associate)](/resumes/resources/AWS-Certified-Solutions-Architect-Associate-certificate-lilei.pdf), and [AWS Certified SysOps Administrator (Associate)](/resumes/resources/AWS-Certified-SysOps-Administrator-Associate-certificate-lilei.pdf).
-  - Experiences on achieving the enterprise-level AWS partner qualification.
+Experiences on achieving the enterprise-level AWS partner qualification.
   - Deep understanding on Ali-Cloud since 2013, certified as [Aliyun Certified Cloud Computing Engineer (Professional)](https://www.lilei.tech/resumes/resources/Alibaba-Cloud-Certified-Professional-lilei.jpg).
-  - Solid experiences on cooperation with cloud providers.
 - DevOps:
-  - Solid experience on [introducing DevOps to an enterprise from scratch](http://blog.daocloud.io/cusstory-dongming/), as a part of its Digital Transformation.
+  - Solid experience on [introducing DevOps to an enterprise from 0 to 1](http://blog.daocloud.io/cusstory-dongming/).
+Practical experience on building DevOps platforms for an enterprise from scratch (GitLab, GitHub, Jira, Confluence, Nexus, Docker-Registries, ArgoCD and etc.).
   - Deep understanding both on principles and hands-on works of DevOps, practical experiences on achieving CI/CD as code and K8S containerization, under multi-clouds (AWS & Ali-Cloud), multi-teams and multi-deployment-environments scenarios.
-  - Practical experience on building DevOps platforms from scratch (GitLab, GitHub, Jira, Confluence, Nexus, Docker-Registries, ArgoCD and etc.).
   - Solid experience on containerization for hundreds of micro-services with Kubernetes.
+As well as DevOps / SRE team management for various enterprise applications.
 - Coding:
   - Being proficient in Python, with solid experience on development of intra-tools, data-mining, integrations, API-services, parallel-processing, etc.
   - Experience on leading big-data platform secondary development of a Java Dev team.
-  - Deep understanding on Orchestration & IaC (Infrastructure as Code), with practical experience on K8S clusters management.
+  - Deep understanding on Orchestration & IaC (Infrastructure as Code), with practical experience on CI/CD as code.
 - Team leadership:
   - Task decomposition, cross-team collaboration, tech specification definition, recruitment & training, KPI assessments, team building, etc.
   - Experience on agile development, setting up Jira platform for product owner and scrum master, participation in sprint-planning, daily-standup, sprint-review meetings as engineering lead role.
-- Languages: Mandarin (native), English ([CET-6](/resumes/resources/cet6.jpg), fluent)
+- Languages: English ([CET-6](/resumes/resources/cet6.jpg), fluent) / Mandarin (native)

 ## Work Experiences